-- All nursing pre/co-requisite courses must be completed prior to graduation.
-All Nursing Students working on pre/co-requisite courses while in the nursing program must maintain grades of "C" (70%) or better in all pre/co-requisites.
-Failure to achieve a C or better for any of these courses, when taken as a pre/co-requisite with nursing courses, will prevent progression to the next nursing course.
+- 1. All nursing pre/co-requisite courses must be completed prior to entering the program.
 No pre/co-requisite course may be taken more than twice to continue in the nursing program (See SRTC Catalog & Student Handbook). - 2.
 All Nursing courses must be taken in the designated sequence and time frame allowed. - 3.
 All students must maintain a "C" (70%) or better in all courses.
-Nursing courses may be repeated one time only with the exception of RNSG 1960 which may only be taken one time in a five-year period.
+Nursing courses may be repeated one time only with the exception of RNSG 1960 which may only be taken one time.

 Generic option nursing students who fail one course with a "D" or "F" have the option to apply for readmission into the course when it is offered again, as long as they will not exceed their 3-year time frame for completing their program of study.
-Generic option nursing students who fail any two courses with a "D" or "F" will not qualify for readmission for five years after the last failure.
+Generic option nursing students who fail any two courses with a "D" or "F" will not qualify for readmission for three years after the last failure.

-Generic option students who do not wish to wait the five-year period have the option of completing an LPN program and once licensed, may apply for the LPN-RN Bridge Option.
+Generic option students who do not wish to wait the three-year period have the option of completing an LPN program and once licensed, may apply for the LPN-RN Bridge Option.
 (Student must meet all LPN-RN Bridge Option admission standards to qualify).

 LPN-RN Bridge option students who fail one course (excluding RNSG 1960) with a "D" or "F" have the option to apply for readmission into the course when it is offered again, as long as they will not exceed their 2-year time frame for completing their program of study.
-Bridge option students who fail RNSG 1960 have the option to apply for the Generic option.
-LPN-RN Bridge option nursing students who fail any two courses with a "D" or "F" will not qualify for readmission for five years after the last failure.
+LPN-RN Bridge option students who fail RNSG 1960 have the option to apply for the Generic option.
+LPN-RN Bridge option nursing students who fail any two courses with a "D" or "F" will not qualify for readmission for three years after the last failure.
 (Student must meet all Generic option admission standards to qualify).